Layoffs and Terminations | Author: Simon Pelsmakher, Employment Lawyer, Lecker & Associates.

 If the business shuts its doors and declares bankruptcy, your prospects for securing back wages or severance may be quite grim.
 You now become a creditor.
 This puts you in a line, along with taxes owed to the government, costs related to the receivership and debts held by secured creditors, like banks.

 The Bankruptcy and Insolvency Act (Canada) and the Companies’ Creditors Arrangement Act (Canada) received major facelifts in November 2019.
 They give due consideration to employee and pensioner entitlements.
 However, it remains freshly minted and untried in the courts.
-This is a complicated area for anyone to navigate alone and we encourage you to contact us for a consultation.
+This is a complicated area for anyone to navigate alone and consequently, we encourage you to contact us for a consultation.

 About the Author

-Kimberley Sebag, B.A., B.C.L., LL.B., is an employment lawyer with a practice dedicated to employee advocacy.
+Simon Pelsmaker, B.A.
+(Hons), J.D., is an employment lawyer with a practice dedicated to employee advocacy.

 If you enjoyed this blog, would you consider sharing it?